 I posted a special Valentine’s Day round-up of 20 couples who met and married after they turned 50 (including me) so we could all bask in the cozy glow of love.
 As I researched the post and read everyone’s stories, I noticed many similarities.
 And, as a veteran of more than 5 years on the dating scene before I met my husband, I’ve picked up a few best practices myself.
-The dating over 50 advice in these 10 tips can help you find the relationship that’s right for you.
-Even if you’re over 50!
+The advice for dating over 50 in these 10 tips can help you find the relationship that’s right for you.
+They worked for me!